dreamdoors/hassio-addons/apache2/README.md

 Enables/Disables SSL (HTTPS) on the web interface.
 Set it `true` to enable it, `false` otherwise.

 **Note**: _The files MUST be stored in `/ssl/`, which is the default_

-## Ingress

-This addon supports Homeassistant Ingress.
-Until now it seems only to work if you enable SSL!
-And also I am sorry, but I cant support all your websites.
-Basic HTML Websites will work great with ingress, the more advanced the page is, the harder it is to support ingress.

 ## Support

 Got questions or problems?

 You can [open an issue here][issue] GitHub.
-Please keep in mind, that this software is only tested on armv7 running on a Raspberry Pi 4.
+Please keep in mind, that this software is only tested on amd64 running on a HA-OS.

 ## Authors & contributors